sGaps/pixel-borders/README.md

 1. Go to the [release](https://github.com/sGaps/pixel-borders/releases) snippet of this repository.
 2. Download the lastest compressed file (`.tar.gz`, or `.zip`)
 3. Extract the folder inside the `zip`_(named pixel-borders\*)_ to your `pykrita/` folder.
-4. Rename the new folder as `pixel-borders`
+4. Rename the new folder as `pixel-borders`.
 5. Copy the file `pixel-border.desktop` from `pykrita/pixel-borders/` to `pykrita/`.

-**After Dowload this plugin** the folder hierarchy should look like this:
+**After following the previous steps**, the folder hierarchy should look like this:

 ![PluginInstalled]